hunterdyar/Pinch/README.md

 It's a programming language designed to feel a bit like a markup language, oriented around pipelines operations and a stack.

-It allows you to describe how you want your SVG's to look at a more intuitive and higher level than writing XML.
+It allows you to describe images's as a series of visualizable and investigatable steps.

 It's called pinch because it's small.
 When discussing the project with a friend, they were talking about all of the features that could be added.
 I held up my thumb and forefinger in a pinch gesture as I explained "No, that's great but no. Scope down!"

 ## Why?
 This is a design research project.
 My goal is not to "finish", although I am pleased with the prototype so far.
 There are a few questions/design spaces I hope to explore:

-- [Project Goal] Are pipeline programming suitable for image creation.
+- **[Project Goal]** Are pipeline programming suitable for image creation.
 Does this way of problam solving adapt well to destructuring and composing graphics?
-- [Programming Design] How can we write structures normally found in node-based environments (Blender GeoNodes, MaxMSP, vvv, ShaderGraph, etc) in plaintext programming?
+- **[Programming Design]** How can we write structures normally found in node-based environments (Blender GeoNodes, MaxMSP, vvv, ShaderGraph, etc) in plaintext programming?
 (I want node tools, but produce standalone plaintext that I use my keyboard to interface with)
-- [User Design] Provide intuitive way to think about graphics creation.
+- **[User Design]** Provide intuitive way to think about graphics creation.
 "Take these, align them, put them over there.
 These boxes should be the same size".
 One input does one thing, and we're not fiddling with transform handles or begging the snapping to work *just right*.

     > Ian Henry describes the joy of this approach to problem solving in their blog post on [building bauble](https://ianthehenry.com/posts/bauble/building-bauble/)

 Further, my intended use cases:

 - I want to write presentations, slides, diagrams, etc in context-free and nondestructive ways.
-Write once, render in a staticly generated site, embed in powerpoint, keynote, use with obsidian, etc. SVG is widely supported.
+Write once, render in a staticly generated site, embed in powerpoint, keynote, use with obsidian, etc. Ideally in a vector format like SVG.
 - Small diagrams without real-life scale (e.g. *not* CAD)
 - I don't want to learn LaTeX?